ashanr-qualitapps/redux_learning/README.md

 - Normalization of state
 - Memoized selectors with Reselect
 - Advanced caching with re-reselect
+- RTK Query for data fetching and caching
+- Redux with GraphQL integration
+- Event Sourcing with Redux
+- Offline-First Redux Applications
+- Redux in Micro Frontends
+- Security Best Practices for Redux
 - Feature-Sliced Design pattern
 - Ducks pattern
 - Redux modules